 Slow Braised Pork Rib Ragu

-Now don’t be intimated by the length of the recipe.
-I’ve made it very detailed for you but I could actually write this recipe in one little paragraph if I had to.
+And don’t be intimated by the length of the recipe.
+I’ve made it very detailed for you, but I could actually write this recipe in one little paragraph if I had to.
 It would go something like this:

 “Brown some spareribs and add aromatic vegetables to the pot.
 Cover with water and cook until tender.
 Take the meat off the bone.
 Thicken the cooking liquid and add the meat back to the pot.
 Serve over hot buttered grits.”